anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year B

-* **Mark 1.4-11** describes John the Baptist's ministry of baptism ('I baptise you with water, but he will baptise you with the Holy Spirit'), and has Jesus being baptised by John, with 'the Spirit' descending on him, and 'a voice from heaven'. **Genesis 1.1-5** says, 'the Spirit of God was hovering over the waters.
-And God said ...'. **Acts 19.1-7** has Paul in Ephesus contrasting the baptism of John with baptism 'in the name of the Lord Jesus', which is accompanied by the Holy Spirit.
+* **Mark 1.4-11** describes John the Baptist's ministry of baptism ('I have baptized you with water; but he will baptize you with the Holy Spirit'), and has Jesus being baptised by John, with 'the Spirit' descending on him, and 'a voice ... from heaven'. **Genesis 1.1-5** says, 'a wind from God [or 'the spirit of God'] swept over the face of the waters.
+Then God said ...'. **Acts 19.1-7** has Paul in Ephesus contrasting the baptism of John with baptism 'in the name of the Lord Jesus', which is accompanied by the Holy Spirit.

 ## Epiphany 2